-Emilia Romagna is a land full of delicious flavors, fascinating culture, and rejuvenating spas.
-When you think of Emilia Romagna, the mind evokes the famous tortellini, the Temple of Ferrari, the delicious Lambrusco and some of the oldest and most beautiful Italian spas.
+Emilia-Romagna is a land full of delicious flavors, fascinating culture, and rejuvenating spas.
+When you think of Emilia-Romagna, the mind evokes the famous tortellini, the Temple of Ferrari, the delicious Lambrusco and relaxing Italian spas.

-Without a doubt, the region is considered the heaven of the foodie people and the generosity of the local cuisine reflects the joviality and liveliness of the locals.
-In Emilia Romagna, food has always been considered cultural heritage.
-Locals usually gather in the taverns to share opinions, stories and enjoy delicious food and wine.
+Without a doubt, the region is considered the heaven of foodies and the generosity of the local cuisine reflects the joviality and liveliness of the locals.
+In Emilia-Romagna, food has always been considered to be cultural heritage.
+Locals usually gather in taverns to share opinions, stories and enjoy delicious food and wine.

-Home of the first University in the world, Emilia Romagna is also the place where many bright minds were born or developed.
-The university had a major influence on the local culture, developing science, unique art, literature, music, and architecture, among many other crafts.
+Home of the first university in the western world, Emilia-Romagna is also the place where many bright minds were born or developed.
+The university had a major influence on the local culture, developing science, unique art, literature, music, and architecture, among many other fields.

-Emilia Romagna is also synonymous with powerful motors.
-The iconic Ferrari, Lamborghini, and Maserati are only a few of the names we can mention in the automotive industry, while the enthusiasts of two wheels will be delighted by Ducati.
+Emilia-Romagna is also synonymous with powerful motors.
+The iconic Ferrari, Lamborghini, and Maserati are only a few of the names we can mention in the automotive industry, while enthusiasts of two wheeled vehicles will be delighted by Ducati.

 Geography and Climate

-Emilia Romagna’s boundaries are enclosed by well-defined natural elements that give the characteristic triangular shape to the region.
-On the north, Emilia Romagna is flanked by the river Po, the Adriatic sea baths are in the eastern part of the region, while the south and the west are flanked by the Apennine ridge.
+Emilia-Romagna’s boundaries are enclosed by well-defined natural elements that give the characteristic triangular shape to the region.
+In the north, Emilia-Romagna is flanked by the Po River while the shores of the Adriatic Sea brush the eastern part of the region and the south and the west are flanked by the Apennine Ridge.

-The region developed along via Emilia, an artery capable of polarizing economic activities, together with the agricultural, industrial and urban development.
+The region developed along Via Emilia, an artery capable of strengthening economic activities, together with agricultural, industrial and urban development.

-The Valley of Po is one of the most suggestive natural areas of Emilia Romagna, characterized by a vast extension of marshy areas, lakes, and valleys surrounded by hills.
-The Delta of Po is a famous destination among naturalists and offers a wide variety of activities, ranging from hiking to bird watching, recreational fishing, or kayaking.
+The Po Valley is one of the most scenic natural areas in Emilia-Romagna, characterized by a vast extension of marshes, lakes, and valleys surrounded by hills.
+The Po Delta is a famous destination among naturalists and offers a wide variety of activities, ranging from hiking to bird watching, recreational fishing, and kayaking.

-The Adriatic coast, on the other hand, is characterized by a plain territory and the presence of many beaches.
+The Adriatic Coast, on the other hand, is characterized by a uniform territory and the presence of many beaches.
 The Riviera represents an attraction for those in search of engaging nightlife and entertainment, although some less-known natural paradises boast quiet beaches where families can relax.

-The climate of Emilia Romagna is a type of continental fresh climate with long winters and hot and dry summers.
-The influence of the Adriatic’s mild climate is rather poor, yet its presence is felt mostly in the Emilia area, above all in Bologna.
+The climate of Emilia-Romagna is a continental fresh climate with long winters and hot and dry summers.
+The influence of the Adriatic’s mild climate is not extensive, yet its presence is mostly felt in the Emilia area, above all in Bologna.

-The climate in Pianura Padana is characterized by the frequent formation of fog during fall and winter, while in the Apennine areas during the cold months are characterized by the presence of snow.
+The climate in the Pianura Padana is characterized by the frequent formation of fog during fall and winter, while during the cold months the Apennine areas often feature the presence of snow.

-Emilia Romagna’s environments are characterized by a significant biodiversity that varies between the plains, valleys, wetlands, and mountains.
-Throughout the region, there are many natural parks and reserves that boast a florid vegetation and woody coverings.
+Emilia-Romagna’s environments are characterized by a significant biodiversity that varies between plains, valleys, wetlands, and mountains.
+Throughout the region, there are many natural parks and reserves that boast lush vegetation and dense woods.

 The protection of the environment is majorly entrusted to two national parks, the Tosco-Emilian Apennines and the Casentino Forests divided with neighboring Tuscany.
-Among the various regional parks, the most famous is probably the Regional Park of the Delta of Po, which is a declared world heritage site by UNESCO because it preserves some of the most unique wetlands in the world.
+Among the various regional parks, the most famous is probably the Po Delta Regional Park, which is a designated UNESCO World Heritage Site due to its unique wetlands.

-To protect their environment, the region developed rational urbanization plans that have contrasted with the global trend.
-Emilia Romagna not only preserves its natural areas, it also preserves the historic centers of the various cities and towns.
+To protect the environment, the region developed urbanization plans that have generally contrasted with global trends.
+Emilia-Romagna not only preserves its natural areas, it also preserves the historic centers of the various cities and towns.

-The land of entertainment in all its forms, Emilia Romagna is immortalized in numerous Italian films and comedies as a top destination.
-In fact, Emilia Romagna offers visitors everything they desire, from sun and sea, beach fun, natural reserves, parks, wellness, and relaxation.
+A land of entertainment in all its forms, Emilia-Romagna is immortalized in numerous Italian films as a top destination.
+In fact, Emilia-Romagna offers visitors everything they desire, from sun and sea, beach fun, natural reserves, parks, wellness, and relaxation.

-The region goes hand in hand with gourmet food tours, countless mesmerizing trails, days spent in thermal spas, frenetic nightlife, and a relaxed pace of life on some beaches.
+The region goes hand-in-hand with gourmet food tours, countless mesmerizing trails, days spent in thermal spas, energetic nightlife, and a relaxed pace of life on some beaches.

 Food & Wine

-If the idea of gourmet food and wine tours inspires you, then we have to tell you that there is no better region than Emilia Romagna.
-This region boasts a unique cuisine with countless dishes and traditional products that will make you crave some more.
+If the idea of gourmet food and wine tours inspires you, then we have to tell you that there is no better region than Emilia-Romagna.
+This region boasts a unique cuisine with countless dishes and traditional products that will make you crave more.

-When it comes to traditional salami and other meat products, Piacenza and its province are a territory to discover.
-The area boasts some wine and flavor routes that stretch along cultural and spiritual destinations.
-Among the products to taste in Piacenza and the province are the local pancetta and the Piancentino salami that pair perfectly with the delicious wines produced in the Colli Piacentini area.
+When it comes to traditional salami and other meat products, Piacenza and its province are ready to be discovered.
+The area boasts wine and flavor routes that stretch along cultural and spiritual destinations.
+Among the products to taste in Piacenza and the province are the local pancetta and the Piancentino salame that pair perfectly with the delicious wines produced in the Colli Piacentini area.

 Parma is a city characterized by a refined atmosphere and a precious medieval center, while the province creates the perfect setting for relaxation thanks to a varied natural landscape that is full of castles and medieval churches.

-Prosciutto of Parma pairs perfectly with the red wines produced in the many wineries across Colli di Parma, while the Spongata di Busseto is a delicious dessert made of pastry filled with apple and pear jam, candied fruit, pine nuts, and almonds.
+Prosciutto di Parma pairs perfectly with the red wines produced in the many wineries across Colli di Parma, while the Spongata di Busseto is a delicious dessert made of pastry filled with quince jam, candied fruit, pine nuts, and almonds.

-Romagna Riviera is not only famous for its entertainment and nightlife, it is also famous for the exquisite piadina romagnola, a type of flat bread usually filled with squacquerone cheese and rocket, a type of green.
-The cheese also pairs well with honey or marmalades, with caramelized figs, and with a good Sangiovese wine.
+The Romagna Riviera is famous not only for its entertainment and nightlife, but also for the exquisite piadina romagnola, a type of flat bread usually filled with squacquerone cheese and arugula.
+The cheese also pairs well with honey or marmalades, caramelized figs, and a good Sangiovese wine.

-The area of Reggio Emilia, on the other hand, is the home of the exquisite cheese Parmigiano Reggiano that is still produced according to the ancient techniques.
-This cheese is a classic of the Italian cuisine and pairs well with a wide variety of salami and prosciutto, with jams and honey, with balsamic vinegar and with dry red wines.
+The area of Reggio Emilia, on the other hand, is the home of the exquisite cheese Parmigiano-Reggiano that is still produced according to ancient techniques.
+This cheese is a classic of Italian cuisine and pairs well with a wide variety of salame and prosciutto, jams and honey, balsamic vinegar and dry red wines.

 Apart from the cheese, the city boasts a wonderful historic center full of cultural heritage and artistic manifestations of many styles.

-Ferrara is a city of a remarkable value from a cultural point of view.
-One of the most important city of the region in the Renaissance era, Ferrara still preserves an outstanding artistic heritage and a few UNESCO sites.
+Ferrara is a city of remarkable value from a cultural point of view.
+Once one of the most important cities in the region during the Renaissance, today Ferrara still preserves an outstanding artistic heritage and UNESCO sites.

-Without a doubt, Bologna is the capital of the food in Emilia Romagna.
-Home to the most ancient university in the world, Bologna boasts a frenetic cultural and social life that contrasts with the medieval charm of the historic center.
+Without a doubt, Bologna is the food capital of Emilia-Romagna.
+Home to the most ancient university in the world, Bologna boasts a dynamic cultural and social life that contrasts with the medieval charm of the historic center.
 In fact, Bologna has one of the most extensive and well-preserved old towns in Italy.

-Bologna also has the famous mortadella, a typical salami that pairs well with bread and parmesan cheese.
+Bologna is also home of the famous mortadella, a typical cold cut that pairs well with bread and Parmigiano-Reggiano.

-Lastly, we must mention Modena, the home of the Italian Military Academy.
-Modena also boasts an impressive medieval old town and several edifices declared world heritage sites by UNESCO, including the Duomo, the Ducal Palace, the Town Hall with its Clock Tower and Piazza Grande.
+Lastly, we must mention Modena, home of the Italian Military Academy.
+Modena boasts an impressive Medieval old town and several edifices declared World Heritage Sites by UNESCO, including the Duomo, the Ducal Palace, the Town Hall with its Clock Tower and Piazza Grande.

-The Modena area is also famous for its wide variety of white wines.
-The Pignoletto is one of the most exquisite wines to taste in the area.
+The Modena area is also famous for its wide variety of white wines, such as Pignoletto, a light sparkling wine.

 Beaches & Nightlife

-Emilia Romagna is also famous for its splendid beaches, vibrant nightlife, amusement parks and large resorts.
-Without a doubt, the region is synonymous with summer entertainment, yet it also boasts plenty of quiet beaches where is easy to relax or enjoy the peace.
+Emilia-Romagna is famous for its splendid beaches, vibrant nightlife, amusement parks and large resorts.
+Without a doubt, the region is synonymous with summer entertainment, yet it also boasts plenty of quiet beaches where it is easy to relax or enjoy the peace.

-Cesenatico beach is a long sandy strip that stretches along the homonymous town.
-The beach is fully equipped with lidos and local restaurants, the sand is fine and the beach blends seamlessly with the sea.
+Cesenatico beach is a long sandy strip that stretches along the eponymous town.
+The beach is fully equipped with local restaurants, the sand is fine and the beach blends seamlessly with the sea.